TEN-framework/portal/content/docs/ten_framework/graph.md

   }
   ```

-  The correct approach is to consolidate all messages for the same source extension instance into one section:
+  The correct approach is to integrate all messages from the same source extension together:

   ```json
   {